 To book a seat contact email@example.com or tel.
 01506 823424

 2013 ended on a high note with an excellent illustrated talk by Hamish Brown, entitled "Scotland, The Weird and the Wonderful", it proved to be just that!
 He took us round Scotland on a tour of discovery.
 Some of the sites we have often passed without realising their history and others were completely new to us.
-The talk was followed (as usual) with an excellent buffet lunch and exciting raffle.
+The talk was followed with an excellent buffet lunch and raffle for our funds.
 No - it's not a radio but a biscuit tin - very real eh!

 Following his recent success at Dundee University, where he not only achieved a 'Strong First' MA Degree in English & Film Studies, but also scooped the coveted Sir James Black Award, our 'media mogul', Barry Sullivan gave us our first lecture of 2014, entitled 'The Film Answers Back: Scottish Film Critics on World War II Propaganda'.